T-SURYANARAYANAN/HALF_ADDER_SUBTRACTOR/README.md

 ### Result:
-Design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming is successfully implemented.
+implementation of half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming is completed successfully.